CeVIO-User-Guide-Unofficial/cevio-ai-zh/docs/en/option/option.md

 Simply check and adjust Timing at the bottom of the score editing screen.

+\* When hidden, you can still enter phonemes from the "Enter Lyrics with Phoneme" in "Song" menu or from the Note Properties.

 ### Lyric Font

 Specify the font and size of lyrics.